🧠 Second Brain

 A Semantic Layer defines key business metrics (like “active” users or “paying” customers) once company-wide, eliminating inconsistencies across different tools.
 This centralization and standardization of definitions ensure uniform understanding and reporting across the organization.

 The Metrics Layer, a subset of the Semantic Layer, was first introduced by SAP BO in 1991.
-More on this can be found in The Rise of the Semantic Layer.
+The Rise of the Semantic Layer provides more on this.
+Kimball Group defined it in 2013.

 The Semantic Layer is like a restaurant menu: you know what you’re ordering, but not how it’s made.
 This layer maps metrics to physical tables and can range from minimal modifications (thin layer) to encompassing transformation logic atop physical tables (thick layer).